FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

   - Allows us to have a systematic hierarchy to organize DNS infrastructures to make it sensible and accessible to worldwide.

+  - Root Domain (.): The conceptual top of the DNS tree.

+  - Top-Level Domains (TLDs): Directly below the root, these include familiar extensions like .com, .net, .edu, and .org.

+  - Second-Level Domains (e.g., .professormesser): Registered names directly under a TLD.

+  - Subdomains (e.g., www, live, mail, east, west): Further divisions under a second-level domain.
+These can be used to organize content or services (e.g., mail.professormesser.com).

+  - Hosts/Entities (e.g., trey, katie, ethan, judy): The lowest level shown, representing specific devices or users within a subdomain.

 ```
 .
 (Root Domain)
 └─── .com